Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 ##### Free Upgrades

 A number of upgrades are available without using stunt slots.
-They are listed in with a cost of {0} in the Gear section.
+They are listed in with a cost of 0 {RP} in the Gear section.

 For example, you may have a basic Interface implant for no cost.
-You may also have a standard, meaning non-combat, ***Cyborg Replacement Body***, without using stunt slots.
+You may also have a standard, meaning non-combat, **Cyborg Replacement Body**, without using stunt slots.
 Such a body has both benefits and drawbacks.

 ##### How Much Can I Take?